Nalanzhan/nalanzhan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a second-year master's student in the School of Psychology at Jiangxi Normal University.
-My research supervisor is [Dr. Fulei Geng](https://www.researchgate.net/profile/Fulei-Geng).
+I am currently a second-year master’s student in the School of Psychology at Jiangxi Normal University, having commenced my studies in September 2022 and anticipating graduation in June 2025.
+Prior to my master’s program, I completed my Bachelor of Science degree in Psychology at the same institution, from September 2018 to June 2022.

+My academic journey has been profoundly shaped by Dr. [Fulei Geng](https://www.researchgate.net/profile/Fulei-Geng), who has been my steadfast research supervisor since September 2019, when I first joined his laboratory, and continues to guide me to this day.
+His mentorship has been pivotal throughout my academic journey, including the guidance he provided for both my undergraduate thesis and my current master’s dissertation.

-My current research focuses on trauma- and stressor-related disorders, particularly: 1) the psychosocial and pathological mechanisms of PTSD and its subtypes; 2) protective and risk factors for psychological distress, especially childhood experiences and intergenerational transmission.
+My current research mainly focuses on trauma- and stressor-related disorders, particularly: 1) the psychosocial and pathological mechanisms of PTSD and its subtypes; 2) protective and risk factors for psychological distress, especially childhood experiences and intergenerational transmission.

 In my future doctoral research, I plan to acquire skills in physiology, behavior, and imaging.
 Using techniques from laboratory experiments to neuroimaging, I hope to explore the etiology and pathology of trauma- and stressor-related disorders comprehensively.